-- A. Prohibition of Outside Employment: No District employee shall be permitted to accept employment in addition to or outside of District service if: - The outside employment leads to a conflict, or potential conflict of interest, for the employee; or - 2.
-The nature of the outside employment is such that it will reflect unfavorably on the District; or - 3.
-The duties to be performed in the outside employment are in conflict with the duties involved in District service. - B. Notification Requirement: An employee who plans to accept such employment shall notify his or her supervisor immediately prior to commencing outside employment and obtain approval for the outside employment. - C. Usage of District Property: An employee who engages in outside employment shall not be permitted to use District records, materials, equipment, facilities, or other District resources in connection with said employment.
+- A. Prohibition of Outside Employment: No District employee shall be permitted to accept or continue employment in addition to or outside of District service if: - The outside employment leads to a conflict, or potential conflict of interest, for the employee; or - The nature of the outside employment is such that it will reflect unfavorably on the District; or - 3.
+The duties to be performed in the outside employment are in conflict with the duties involved in District service. - The District employee's performance of District duties is compromised or otherwise adversely impacted by the outside employment. - B. Notification Requirement: An employee who plans to accept such employment shall notify his or her supervisor immediately prior to commencing outside employment and obtain approval for the outside employment. - C. Usage of District Property: An employee who engages in outside employment shall not be permitted to use District records, materials, equipment, facilities, or other District resources in connection with said employment.